Atlantic U-boat campaign of World War I: 1918: Final year

-In the summer, too, steps were taken to reduce the effectiveness of the High Seas Flotillas.
+In the summer, steps were taken to reduce the effectiveness of the High Seas Flotillas.
 In 1918, the Allies, particularly the US, undertook to create a barrage across the Norwegian Sea, to block U-boat access to the Western Approaches by the north-about route.
 This huge undertaking involved laying and maintaining minefields and patrols in deep waters over a distance of 300 nautical miles (556 kilometers).
 The North Sea Mine Barrage saw the laying of over 70,000 mines, mostly by the United States Navy, during the summer of 1918.
 From September to November 1918, six U-boats were sunk by this measure.

 In July 1918, sailed to Massachusetts and took part in the Attack on Orleans for about an hour.
 This was the first time that US soil was attacked by a foreign power's artillery since the Siege of Fort Texas in 1846 and one of two places in North America to be subject to attack by the Central Powers.
 The other was the Battle of Ambos Nogales that was allegedly led by two German spies.
 On 20 October 1918 Germany suspended submarine warfare, and on 11 November 1918, World War I ended.
 The last task of the U-boat Arm was in helping to quell the Wilhelmshaven mutiny, which had broken out when the High Seas Fleet was ordered to sea for a final, doomed sortie.
 After the Armistice, the remaining U-boats joined the High Seas Fleet in surrender, and were interned at Harwich.
 Of the 12.5 million tons of Allied shipping destroyed in World War I, over 8 million tons, two-thirds of the total, had been sunk in the waters of the Atlantic war zone.
 Of the 178 U-boats destroyed during the war, 153 had been from the Atlantic forces, 77 from the much larger High Seas Flotillas and 76 from the much smaller Flanders force.
 Throughout the entire war, the tonnage of available Allied and neutral shipping fluctuated by a maximum of around 5%, and ended the war about 3% higher than at the start.